SRALee12/DecentralBank/decentralbank.md

 ## Abstract

 We propose a purely permissionless, borderless "world bank" which functions analogously to a central bank and conducts all its operations purely on a distributed ledger network.
-The bank can accept deposits in cryptographic assets, pay interest to depositors, print and sell bonds, print equity, and print its own cryptographic fiat currency.
-These services allow for the bank to manipulate the printed money supply to keep it within a stable price range.

-Decentral bank's many stability mechanisms help perform the most diverse range of monetary policy possible on its printed currency tokens which act as a stable unit of account, store of value, and medium of exchange.
+Decentral bank uniquely offers multiple stability mechanisms to enact monetary policy on its issued currency tokens.
+Each stability mechanism uniquely decouples different volatility and investment risk the decentral bank network has a multitude of ways for both expanding and contracting currency supply.

-Decentral bank would help separate bank and state by being the first global currency-issuing central bank owned by no particular country.
+Decentral bank would help separate bank and state by being the first global currency-issuing central bank owned by no particular country, entity, or group.

 ## Definitions

 **Decentral bank:** A peer-to-peer network which prints a stable currency and conducts a variety of trustless, on-chain open market operations.

-**Decentral open market operations (DOMO):** The activities that decentral bank undertakes to expand or retract the network's currency supply.
-Activities include changing the interest rate on different deposits, changing the bond interest rate, expanding or contracting the currency supply through asset repurchase of currency.
-Equity holders can implement new stability mechanisms and market operations through hard-fork updates.

 **Currency:** A token which serves as a unit of account and medium of exchange printed by decentral bank.
 The network expands and contracts the currency supply to keep the currency at a stable purchasing power, similar to classical banknotes, so that they can be used as practical money.
 All currency is fungible between different bank branches.

 **Bond:** A debt instrument printed by decentral bank which can be purchased with currency.
 Branches print bonds to retract the currency supply.
 The bond pays out a denominated amount at a fixed interval (the coupon).
 Bonds printed at any bank branch print out at the same global rate which can be adjusted programmatically.

-**Asset-Currency Repo (AC Repo):** A market making service conducted with decentral bank deposited assets to keep the currency price at the desired range of stability.
-Assets are sold off at the stability price.
-Sell orders of assets for currency act as market-making operations to remove currency from circulation.

 **Decentral equity:** A token in the decentral bank network which gives right of proportional ownership to holders.
 The equity tokens are a staking token and the main unit of the decentral bank blockchain.
 51% of equity holders create canonical chain consensus.
 Equity holders have governance say on aspects of open market operations in the network through the fork choice consensus process.
 This means that the interest rate paid out to depositors of different assets, the global bond rate, when to expand or contract the currency supply, which assets to buy when printing new currency, and what algorithms are used to decide the above can be decided by new hard forks of the network through equity holder consensus.